1. Our Commitment to Protect Your Privacy

-At GPS Wealth Limited, we recognise that your privacy is important.
-GPS Wealth includes all our financial planning, insurance, broking, finance, accounting, technological, superannuation and fund management affiliates.
+At GPS Wealth Limited, we recognise that your privacy is extremely important.
+GPS Wealth, including all our financial planning, insurance, broking, finance, accounting, technological, superannuation and fund management affiliates, takes it responsibilities in protecting your privacy very seriously.

-We are bound by, and committed to supporting the National Privacy Principles (NPP).
-The information set out below is largely a summary of our obligations under the NPP.
+We are bound by, and committed to supporting the Australian Privacy Principles (APP).
+The information set out below is largely a summary of our obligations under the APP.

 At times it may be necessary for us to collect personal or sensitive information from you.
 The purpose of collecting personal information is to facilitate financial planning, provision of financial products or services, insurance policies or related services, and to update our records.

 In collecting this information, we will take reasonable steps to inform individuals as to:

 Who else we might disclose that personal information to